RaySuhyunLee/Awesome-Binder/README.md

 #Awesome Binder for Android
 *"Android UI Programming has never been this easy!"*
+*"No pain, Yes gain"*

 ##What is it?
 AwesomeBinder is a two-way databinding library that supports observables.
 It is aimed to present an AngularJS-like experience to Android Developers.
+In other words, you can create a fully reactive layout without painful, annoying Java UI coding.

+##What does it do?
+AwesomeBinder does many things, and that's why it is AWESOME.

+###1.
+Data Binding In One Line

 **With Vanilla Android**
 ```Java